Shane Salerno: Early life and education

-Salerno first made national headlines as a high school senior when he wrote, produced and directed the award-winning documentary film Sundown: The Future of Children and Drugs.
-The film had its world premiere on Larry King Live in September 1991.
-Larry King ended the interview by saying "And Shane Salerno, one has a feeling we are going to be hearing about you.
-I have this feeling."
-Sundown won several "Best Documentary of the Year" honors and Salerno was honored in separate ceremonies in houses of the United States Congress.
+As a teen, Salerno produced and filmed Sundown: The Future of Children and Drugs, which he described as a "suburban ‘Boyz N the Hood."
+The film had its world premiere on CNN's Larry King Live in September 1991.
+Sundown won several "Best Documentary of the Year" honors and Salerno was honored in separate ceremonies in both houses of the United States Congress.